RyanJ93/dotline-client/DOCKER_HUB.md

 ````bash
 docker run -p 8080:80 -d --name dotline-client enricosola/dotline-client:latest
 ````

+### Customizing configuration path

+You must define a volume bound to the directory where the configuration file is stored; please mind that inside that folder the configuration file must be named config.json.
+You can provide a configuration folder location using this option: `[config path]:/home/dotline-client/config`.

 Mind that this image has been built on top of the NGINX Docker image, for any additional configuration please refer to the [official NGINX Docker image documentation](https://hub.docker.com/_/nginx) available on Docker hub.